uclahs-cds/pipeline-call-mtSNV/README.md

 ### 3. Call mtSNV with mitoCaller

 While human diploid cells have two copies of each chromosome, human cells can have a varying quantity of mtDNA ranging from 100-10,000 copies.
-The resultant high coverage in bulk sequencing data allows for the sensitive detection of low frequency variation. [mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a script which uses a mitochondrial specific algorithm designed to account for these unique factors to identify mtDNA variants.<sup>5-6</sup>
+The resultant high coverage in bulk sequencing data allows for the sensitive detection of low frequency variation seen with mitoCaller. [mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a script which uses a mitochondrial specific algorithm designed to account for these unique factors to identify mtDNA variants.<sup>5-6</sup>

 ### 4. Convert mitoCaller output with Mito2VCF